mlemko/DLAP/README.md

 - `"voiceChannel"`: Create a channel in your server > Right Click on top > "Copy channel ID"
 - `"djRole"`: Create a role in your server > Right Click on top > "Copy role ID"
 - `"ownerID"`: Right Click on top of yourself on a discord server > "Copy User ID" (Your User ID is not "YouName#3217")

+*Music location*
+- `"musicDir"`: The absolute or relative path to the directory containing music to play.

 *Bool settings (set to true or false)*
 - `"txtFile"`: true/false (Generates a text file)